giwiro/g0nnaL4ugh/README.md

     ├── g0nnaL4augh.sln               # Solution file you should open
     ├── README.md
     ├── /images                       # Images used in README.md
+    ├── /keys                         # Place where gen_rsa_keys.py script drops the keys (public and private) ├── /scripts                      # Helpful scripts in python3 │   ├── gen_rsa_keys.py           # Script that generates a RSA (2048 bits) keys (this keys would be to asymmetric encrypt the password generated in the Snitch module)
     └── /g0nnaL4augh                  # Source code of main project
         ├── Program.cs                # Console encryption application main entry point
         ├── /Crypto                   # Crypto operations (Encrypt & Decrypt)